ProjectDrawdown/solutions/Documentation/Extraction_Guide.md

 The other files in this Documentation directory give an overview of what models are for and some of their moving parts.
-Even with that information, first look at one of the Excel Workbooks, or at the python code generated from one, can be overwhelming.
+Even with that information, your first look at one of the Excel Workbooks, or at the python code generated from one, can be overwhelming.
 (Typical onboarding time to really understand these things is at least three months, and that is for research professionals in the field.)
 The good news is that you can do a lot of the work required without understanding all the details of what the inputs mean or what the analysis is doing.
 You just need a bit of a holistic grasp of the overall process and a good ability to "follow the code".

 ## The Extraction Process